-We are a leader in world-changing technology.
-Protecting the confidentiality, integrity and availability of our product development, financial base, intellectual assets, systems, competitive strategy, and brand keeps us at the forefront.
+We are trusted as a leader in world-changing technology.
+Protecting the confidentiality, integrity and availability of proprietary and confidential data, whether it is our product development, HR, financial, customer, supplier or brand, it keeps us at the forefront of the global marketplace.

 Do not provide information regarding Cisco, our customers or partners to others without securing the required approvals and written agreements.
 What may appear to be an innocent request for information could result in serious harm to our company.
 Be alert to requests for information from anyone inside or outside of Cisco including:

-Employees are sometimes contacted by “external influencers” who are seeking information about Cisco's business, people, customers or partners.
-Any employee interaction with these parties – the press, industry analysts or members of the financial community – regarding our company must be coordinated with Cisco Corporate Public Relations, Global Analyst Relations, or Cisco Investor Relations respectively.
+Employees are sometimes contacted by “external influencers”, who are seeking information about Cisco’s business, people, customers or partners.
+Any employee interaction with these parties – the press, industry analysts or members of the financial community – regarding our company must be coordinated with Global Analyst Relations, or Cisco Investor Relations respectively.
 Violation of this policy is serious and may result in disciplinary action, including immediate termination and possible prosecution for violation of securities laws.